 a.
 NASA Procedural Requirements (NPR) 7120.8, NASA Research and Technology Program and Project Management Requirements.

-e.
+d.
 ANSI/NCSL Z540.1-1994 (R2002), Calibration Laboratories and Measuring and Test Equipment - General Requirements (Note: ANSI/NCSL Z540.1-1994 has been cancelled by the applicable industry standards writing body.
-For the purposes of this NPD, however, it remains an active document per Attachment B, paragraph B.2.).
+For the purposes of this NPD, however, it remains an active document).

 h.
 National Conference of Standards Laboratories International (NCSLI) Handbook for the Application of ANSI/NCSL Z540.3-2006, Requirements for the Calibration of Measuring and Test Equipment.

 a.
 The Chief, Safety and Mission Assurance shall:

 (1) Provide interpretive guidelines, training resources, and tools for the implementation of the requirements of this NPD.

 (2) Designate a responsible Center with delegated Metrology and Calibration Program responsibilities.
 Delegated responsibilities include development of policy and procedural requirements, issuance of guidance documents, and deployment of tools/resources facilitating Center Metrology and Calibration Program implementation.

 (3) Authorize the charter and resources for the NASA Metrology and Calibration Working Group (MCWG).
 The MCWG serves as a collaborative forum for the development of Agency requirements, guidance, and tools for effective metrology/calibration program implementation.

 b.
 Center Directors shall:

 (1) Establish, implement, and monitor metrology and calibration requirements to implement the policy provided in paragraph 1 of this NPD for Center institutional functions delineated in Attachment A of this NPD.